Bots-United/jk_botti/addons/jk_botti/jk_botti_readme.txt

    again.
  * Bot avoids combat if it doesn't have good weapon or doesn't have enough health.
- * Changed optimization flags from '-O3 -funroll-loops' to '-O2'.
+ * Changed optimization flags from '-O3' to '-O2'.
  * Output warning message when model given for bot creation is replaced by team-balance code.
  * Changed to only check existance of player model file on listenserver